 Tanya has extensive experience treating a wide variety of conditions including women's health, male and female fertility issues, immune and autoimmune disorders, gut issues and musculoskeletal problems.

-Fully committed to providing the best care for her clients, Tanya has trained for a month with a leading liver specialist in Shanghai China, completed a Masters of TCM at the University of Western Sydney with Distinction in 2008, and regularly participates in a variety of ongoing post-graduate education and professional development courses.
-She is registered with AACMA, the Chinese Medicine Board of Australia and AHPRA.
+Fully committed to providing the best care for her clients, Tanya has trained for a month with a leading liver specialist in Shanghai, completed a Masters of TCM at the University of Western Sydney with Distinction in 2008, and regularly participates in a variety of ongoing post-graduate education and professional development courses.
+She is registered with AACMA, the Chinese Medicine Board of Australia.

 Tanya loves bushwalking, baking and skiing whenever she can.